aditya-raghav-69/valintineProject/readme.md

  added some new features and added video tag also and optimized code but it is still a piece of shit.
  ## commit 4
  added the footer section .
- The header will be added in 5th commit
+ The header will be added in 5th commit,

+ ## commit 5

+ added the header section and optimized code a bit